Avi-Levi/ByContext4Net/readme.md

 NConfig
 ===============

-NConfig is a .NET library that takes application configuration to a whole new level.
+NConfig is an extensible .NET library, that makes application configuration for multiple environments as simple as possible.

 Installing NConfig
 ------------------